bsappe/latin102/composition1.md

 1. Your first sentence should use a temporal clause to express that when Hercules came to Oechalia, he asked to marry Iole.
->Cum Hercules Oechaliae veniisset, petivit Iolen uxorem ducere,
+>Cum Hercules Oechaliae veniisset, petivit Iolen uxorem ducere.
 2. Your second sentence should state that when her father Eurytus was unwilling, Hercules captured Oechalia.
 >Cum pater Iolī noluisset, Hercules Oechaliam cepit.
 3. Your third sentence should express that Hercules said that he would kill her parents, and should include an indirect statement.